felipeam86/imagedownloader/README.rst

                             0.0)
       --max_wait MAX_WAIT   Maximum wait time between image downloads (default:
                             0.0)
-      --proxy PROXY         Proxy or list of proxies to use for the requests (default: None)
-      -u USER_AGENT, --user_agent USER_AGENT
-                            User agent to be used for the requests (default:
-                            Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:55.0)
-                            Gecko/20100101 Firefox/55.0)
       -f, --force           Force the download even if the files already exists (default: False)
       -d, --debug           Activate debug mode (default: False)